stavinski/pst-parser/README.md

 # pst-parser

-tool for parsing PST files
+A python tool for parsing PST (outlook) files